The London Eye Mystery

-The London Eye Mystery is a children's mystery novel by English author Siobhan Dowd.
-First published in 2007, it tells the story of how Ted, a boy with Asperger syndrome, and his sister Kat, solve the mystery of how their cousin, Salim, seemingly vanishes from inside a sealed capsule on the London Eye.
+The London Eye Mystery is a 2007 children's mystery novel by English author Siobhan Dowd.
+It tells the story of how Ted, a boy with Asperger syndrome, and his sister Kat solve the mystery of how their cousin, Salim, seemingly vanishes from inside a sealed capsule on the London Eye.

 In 2017, Robin Stevens published a sequel, The Guggenheim Mystery.

 Plot summary

-visiting Ted's family.
+The story begins With Aunt Gloria visiting Ted's family.
 Ted is a boy with Asperger syndrome; his brain is described as running "on its own unique operating system".
-Aunt Gloria is accompanied by her son Salim, a half-Asian boy who is about a year older than Ted.
+Aunt Gloria is accompanied by her son Salim, who is of Asian heritage and is about a year older than Ted.
 People with Asperger syndrome often display intense interests; Ted has an interest in the weather.

 Salim is especially captivated by the old Barracks building, which is on the same street as Ted's house.
-The next day Salim, Ted, and his older sister Kat decide to take a ride on the London Eye, bemoaning the hour-long queues.
-A stranger approaches them with a ticket for the Eye, saying he's afraid of small spaces and cannot ride the Eye.
+The next day Salim, Ted, and his older sister Kat decide to take a ride on the London Eye, noting the hour-long queues.
+A stranger approaches them with a ticket for the Eye, saying he is afraid of small spaces and cannot ride it.
 They decide to give the ticket to Salim, as he has never been on the Eye before.
 Salim waves towards his cousins as he boards.
 Half an hour later, when Salim's capsule lands, Kat and Ted find Salim missing.

-When Aunt Gloria and Ted's mother find out about this, they become extremely angry with Kat for allowing Salim to take a ticket from a stranger.
-That evening, Ted and Kat check Salim's camera and decide to have the film developed, in case it holds clues.
+When Aunt Gloria and Ted's mother find out about this, they become angry with Kat for allowing Salim to take a ticket from a stranger.
+That evening, Ted and Kat check Salim's camera and have the film developed in case it holds clues.
 The family then receives a phone call from the police, saying that a boy matching Salim's description has been found dead.
 Ted's father decides to go and verify the body, but it is not Salim.
 The next day, Kat, Ted, and their father visit the chemist to have the photographs developed.
 They then ride the Eye to see if there was any way that Salim could have hidden in the capsule or avoided getting out, but find no clues.